 A complete analysis is to be carried out on these transcripts following more experimentation.
-To date it appears that the viewing is weak in the following areas: (a) perspective and dimension are often distorted (an eight foot tower is taken to be 50 feet tall, a 20 foot separation between buildings may appear to be 100 feet, etc.) and, (b) written material scale iterus generally cannot be read.
+To date it appears that the viewing is weak in the following areas: (a) perspective and dimension are often distorted (an 8-foot tower is taken to be 50 feet tall, a 20-foot separation between buildings may appear to be 100 feet, etc.), and (b) written material generally cannot be read.